kintsugi-programmer/KintsugiStack/JS_EMG/README.md

 // Single Line Comment

-//JavaScript is your browser has a built-in execution environment.
+//JavaScript ib your browser has a built-in execution environment.

 /*
 Multi